booksellercaroline/bookimaging/README.md

 # bookimaging
-Book Imaging Lighting
+Book Imaging: Lighting

-Using computer screen (or other screen) as light source for digital imaging
+Using computer screen as light source for digital imaging